-The Agricultural Reclamation Act (ARA) was the culmination of the 2009-2010 Listening Sessions.
-During each of these listening sessions, two farmers offered to represent their peers at the first Farmer and Rancher Delegation, held on February 28th, 2010.
-These 70 Oregon family farmers and ranchers came together to establish a statewide platform for food and agriculture, called the Agricultural Reclamation Act.
+The Agricultural Reclamation Act (ARA) was the culmination of 17 Farmer and Rancher Listening Sessions organized by Friends of Family Farmers across Oregon in 2009-2010.
+During each of these listening sessions, two farmers were elected to represent their peers at a Farmer and Rancher Delegation in 2010.
+Seventy Oregon family farmers and ranchers came together to establish a statewide platform for the future of Oregon food and agriculture, called the Agricultural Reclamation Act.

 The ARA, crafted and ratified by these delegates, outlines seven major issues that socially and ecologically responsible family farmers and ranchers face in Oregon, and identifies multiple action items to address these issues.
 The ARA serves as a roadmap for good food and agricultural policies needed to ensure the viability of a small and mid-sized family farms and healthy local food systems in Oregon.